The contents

 Head Gasket

-head gasket from the early 90's, it's thought that the ones sold now are not
+The head gasket is very similar between the two engines, I've never seen a new original head gasket from the early 90's, it's thought that the ones sold now are not the same as they were then

 Material and thickness (1.3mm) is the same

-Extra 12 holes of which only 11 are needed in the Lotus version and cost nearly
+Extra 12 holes of which only 11 are needed in the Lotus version and cost nearly twice as much as 3.0L 24V version!

 A 3.0L 24V gasket can be converted with care and a reference gasket,